Investing in our future

-- Reflect the history of the area/ landmarks
+- Reflected the history of the area/ landmarks

-- Reflect the history of inspiring local people from the past or present
+- Reflected the history of inspiring local people from the past or present

-- Reflect a key influence within Mental Health Services (Similar to how existing buildings have been named in the past)
+- Reflected a key influence within Mental Health Services (Similar to how existing buildings have been named in the past)